openstack/horizon/doc/source/topics/translation.rst

 ..
 Note ::

-  The annotions in the example above are guaranteed to work.
-However, not all of the angular-gettext annotions are supported because we wrote our own custom babel extractor.
+  The annotations in the example above are guaranteed to work.
+However, not all of the angular-gettext annotations are supported because we wrote our own custom babel extractor.
 If you need support for the annotations, ask on IRC in the
   #openstack-horizon room or report a bug.
 Also note that you should avoid embedding
   HTML fragments in your texts because it makes it harder to translate.
 Use your